-“A lot of executives are starting to see the benefits others have gotten from Agile and are beginning to recognize how valuable those benefits would be for their own organization.
+More and more executives are recognizing the benefits of Agile implemented in other organizations and would like to reap those benefits for their own.
 In turn, they begin investing in training and instructing teams to use Agile practices.

 Although a great start, projects are limited by their context.
-The frustration of the students attending our Agile Boot Camps is palpable when they tell us, “We’d love to operate this way, but they won’t let us.”
-And, unfortunately, when projects are limited like this, organizations are not able to fully realize the benefits of Agile.
+The frustration of students who attend our Agile Boot Camp is palpable when they tell us, “We’d love to operate this way, but they won’t let us.”
+Unfortunately, when projects are limited like this, organizations are not able to fully realize the benefits of Agile.

-That is where we as the senior leaders come in.
+That is where we, as senior leaders, come in.
 It’s up to us to set the tone and alter expectations; to make sure that our organizations aren’t just doing Agile but are becoming Agile.

 This workshop is best as a full day off-site for the entire senior leadership team and your organization’s Agile champion.
 While not required, it is highly recommended attendees combine this course with an Agile assessment prior to taking this class.
 A team of experts who are experienced at guiding organizations through Agile transformations will lead you in:

-- Exploring the ways in which Agile practices differ from your current practices, and
+- Exploring the ways in which Agile practices differ from your current practices

 - Determining what you as organizational leaders must do to make the Agile mindset and practices the norm.

-At the end of the day, you will have built:
+By the end of the day, you will build:

-- Tactical plans for each area of responsibility to become Agile, and
+- Tactical plans for each area of responsibility to become Agile

 Duration1 day/8 hours of instruction